 I swerved to miss a deer and hit a tree, is that other than collision or collision on my auto policy?

-The “other than collision” or comprehensive insurance covers all of the other things that could happen to your car when you’re not behind the wheel.
-This could include a rock that hits your windshield that is kicked up from another vehicle, hail damage, or even damage that occurs in a parking lot.
+On the other hand, the “other than collision” or comprehensive insurance covers events that can happen to your car when you’re not actively driving.
+This can include situations like a rock hitting your windshield from another vehicle, damage caused by hail, or even incidents that occur while your car is parked in a lot.

 These comprehensive incidents involve factors beyond your control, and they don’t involve a collision with another object.
 Importantly, many of these events could occur without you even being present in the car.

 However, when it comes to a situation where you swerve to avoid a deer and ultimately collide with a tree, it’s a clear case of collision.
 You were operating the vehicle at the time of the accident, and the collision with the tree was a direct result of your evasive action to avoid the deer.
 This is why most insurance policies categorize this as a collision, and the coverage you have for collision will come into play.
 This coverage will help address the damages to your car, any medical expenses you might incur, and even potential damage to road signs or other property you might be held responsible for.

 In the aftermath of an accident where you hit a tree while swerving away from a deer, one of the first steps you should take is to contact your insurance company.
 They might ask for photos of the scene, and it’s a good idea to take pictures even if they don’t request them immediately.
 These photos can serve as additional evidence and protection when you file your insurance claim.

 Remember, understanding how your auto insurance policy covers various types of incidents is crucial in ensuring you’re prepared for unexpected events on the road.